Naalu/ds-senior-capstone-projects-website/deliverables/inception.md

 ## 2. Initial value proposition and customer segments

-We are making a repository for capstone and similar projects for the Math and Statistics Department at NAU that features a web interface focused on being accessible for users and contributors that are generally academics without web development experience.
+We help the Math and Statistics Department at NAU keep track and display capstone and similar projects by making a repository that features a web interface focused on being accessible for users and contributors that are generally academics without web development experience.

 ## 3. Interviews summary